 Australians aged 18-29 years of age will be eligible to receive up to 10% discount on their private hospital insurance premiums

 - From 1 April 2019, insurers can offer a discounted premium on hospital cover of 2% each year you are aged under 30 from when you first purchase hospital insurance.
 This discount is up to a maximum of 10% for 18-25 year olds

 - For a member on a $1,200 policy the savings will be up to $120

 - You can retain your age-based discount until you’re 41 providing you remain on the same cover.
 These discounts will then be gradually phased out after you turn 41.

 - The discount is only available on selected products but is available to new and existing policy holders.

 For more information explaining Age-Based Discounts click here*.

 Periods of absence

 As members may need to discontinue their hospital cover membership for brief periods, lifetime health cover allows a period or periods of absence through a member’s lifetime without affecting their CAE.
 However, after a total of two years absence, their CAE will increase by one year for each additional full year of absence.
-Members will need to re-serve waiting and benefit limitation periods when they return to Frank.
+Members will need to re-serve waiting periods when they return to Frank.